cvwright/cvwright.github.io/index.md

 in the design space that could be useful?
 This is usually a very hard question to answer.

-I have worked primarily in **Python** since 2005, and it has been amazing for quickly iterating on crazy new ideas.
+I have worked largely in **Python** since about 2005, and it has been amazing for quickly iterating on crazy new ideas.
 After all, a lot of CS security research is a lot like rapid prototyping.
 Plus, with **matplotlib**, Python is also great for making high quality graphs of experimental data.

-Lately, I have been working with **Swift** on my iPhone app, and I have to say it's quickly become one of my favorite languages.
+Since about 2019 or 2020, I have also been working with **Swift**, and I have to say it's quickly become one of my favorite languages.
 It seems to have just the right mix of power, expressiveness, and readability for an old fogey C programmer like me.

-I am also using **Matrix** on my new project, and I love it too.
+I am also using **Matrix** on my current projects, and I love it too.
 Matrix is the future of secure, distributed communcation systems.
 Most people just don't know it yet.